800-450-6118

 Just as the endoscopic method results in a faster post-operative recovery, your hand rehabilitation time happens faster as well.
 Less trauma means you retain more muscle strength.
 And your wrist can re-establish a normal range of motion faster.
 Grip strength is better immediately after the surgery.
 A shorter hand rehab time is one of the biggest factors when weighing the pros and cons of endoscopic surgery for carpal tunnel syndrome.

 Your job most likely caused carpal tunnel symptoms to erupt in the first place.
-Going back to the same job is therefore not advised by doctors.
+Certain harmful hand activities are known to correlate with getting carpal tunnel syndrome.
+Thus, going back to the same job is therefore not advised by doctors.
 In fact, only 10% of workers who had carpal tunnel surgery go back to their former job.
 The others had to find other employment or else another job function with the same employer.

 The open technique results in a 2-3 inch long scar on your wrist.
 But with endoscopic surgery you may have one or two tiny scars instead.
-This isn't only a cosmetic advantage.
+This isn't only a cosmetic advantage to endoscopic surgery.
 Scar management is important after surgery.
-The scar(s) left behind after the endoscopic technique require much less attention (see photos below).
+The scar(s) left behind after the endoscopic technique require much less attention (see photos).

 The reason for the higher cost is the extra skill and training that goes into performing both types of endoscopic carpal tunnel release surgery.
 The instruments used are also more specialized and therefore more expensive.